TalaoDAO/context/vocab.md

 ### Description

-This is a pass delivered by a company for a project or job assessmment.
+This is a pass delivered by a company for a project or job assessment.

 fr : Attestation d'expérience professionnelle